 gdacs.
 The distance is available as the state of each entity, and

 converted to the unit (kilometers or miles) configured in Home Assistant.

 The data is updated every 5 minutes.

-Adding Global Disaster Alert and Coordination System (GDACS) to your Home Assistant instance can be done via the user interface, by taking the following steps:
+Adding Global Disaster Alert and Coordination System (GDACS) to your Home Assistant instance can be done via the user interface, by using this My button:

 The following state attributes are available for each entity in addition to the standard ones:

 |longitude||Longitude of the alert’s location.|

 |external_id||The external ID used in the feed to identify the alert.|

 |event type||Type of event this alert is for (Drought, Earthquake, Flood, Tropical Cyclone, Tsunami, Volcano).|

 |country||Country that the alert is applicable to.|